Oushesh/terraform_intro_testing/README.md

      Install azure-cli
       Ref: https://learn.microsoft.com/en-us/cli/azure/install-azure-cli-macos

-      If new login was made, or location changed: use az login to reconfigure things
+      If new login was made, or location changed: use az login to reconfigure things.

       Example Project:
       terraform_azure_vm